pintergreg/software-engineering/lectures/00_intro.md

 ::::::::: {.column width="50%"}
 - gardeners has a set of tools, selected for the characteristics of the garden and the gardener
 - a beautiful garden is a piece of art
-    - which can serve a function, like producing vegetables or fruits
+    - which can also serve a function, like producing vegetables / fruits
 :::::::::
 ::::::::: {.column width="50%"}
 - software developer also uses tools chosen according to the environment and type of software